EMscience/HydroBenchJBook/_sources/HydroBenchIntroduction.md

 the NHM-PRMS product at the
 [Cedar River, WA](https://waterdata.usgs.gov/nwis/nwismap/?site_no=12115000&agency_cd=USGS).

-For an interactive use of the example notebook please refer to the following binder link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/EMscience/HydroBench/HEAD).
+For an interactive use of the example notebook, please refer to the following binder link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/EMscience/HydroBench/HEAD).